 ‘I asked: ‘What about the Coyote though Hans?’
 Do our all-star ladies identify with the Coyote within the network?

-I knew how Hans had an answer although what about the ladies?
+I knew Hans had an answer, although what about the ladies, what would they think?